edgardubourg/epistemic-knowledge/README.md

 id : id of the real participant
 overestimation_score: averaged overestimation of participants from study 2’s inferred score (the average of the difference between the inferred performance and the actual performance, by participant)

+# STUDY 4 #

+condition: participants assigned either to a 'question' vignette' or to a 'assertion' vignette.
+question_known: the question to which participants are exposed in the vignette
+question_unknown: the question that participants have to evaluate
+answer: 0=NO, 1=YES (to the question 'Does xxx also know that…")